vodquang96/django-anymail/docs/inbound.rst

     .. attribute:: attachments

-        A `list` of all (non-inline) attachments to the message, or an empty list if there are no attachments.
-See :ref:`inbound-attachments` below for the contents of each list item.
+        A `list` of all attachments to the message, or an empty list if there are no attachments.
+See :ref:`inbound-attachments` below a description of the values.

+        If the inbound message includes an attached message, :attr:`!attachments` will include the attached message and all of *its* attachments, recursively.
+        Consider Python's :meth:`~email.message.EmailMessage.iter_attachments` as an
+        alternative that doesn't descend into attached messages.

+    .. attribute:: inlines

+        A `list` of all inline content parts in the message, or an empty list if none.
+        See :ref:`inbound-attachments` below for a description of the values.

+        Like :attr:`attachments`, this will recursively descend into any attached messages.

+        .. versionadded:: 10.1

-    .. attribute:: inline_attachments
+    .. attribute:: content_id_map

-        A `dict` mapping inline Content-ID references to attachment content.
+        A `dict` mapping inline Content-ID references to inline content.
 Each key is an "unquoted" cid without angle brackets.
-E.g., if the :attr:`html` body contains ``<img src="cid:abc123...">``, you could get that inline image using ``message.inline_attachments["abc123..."]``.
+E.g., if the :attr:`html` body contains ``<img src="cid:abc123...">``, you could get that inline image using ``message.content_id_map["abc123..."]``.

-        The content of each attachment is described in :ref:`inbound-attachments` below.
+        The value of each item is described in :ref:`inbound-attachments` below.

+        .. versionadded:: 10.1

+            This property was previously available as :attr:`!inline_attachments`.
+            The old name still works, but is deprecated.

     .. attribute:: spam_score